Smart irrigation controller discount FAQ

 The Rain Bird ESP-SMTe weather-based irrigation controller has been tested by the Irrigation Association's Smart Water Application Technologies (SWAT) team.
 This model has Extra Simple Programming (ESP) features to save valuable time, money and water.

 The ESP-SMTe collects and measures onsite rainfall amounts.
 The internal memory contains over 8 years of historical weather data.
 This data, along with the onsite rainfall and temperature information is used to adjust the watering schedule on a daily basis.
 The ESP-SMTe Cycle and Soak™ feature allows the controller to adjust run times based on soil conditions and slope to reduce/eliminate water run-off.

-The model is a four-station controller and easily expandable to 22 stations.
+The model is a four-station outdoor controller and easily expandable to 22 stations.
 Expansion modules may be purchased separately.